Seraaron/agora/srd/Tasks.md

 >
 > Remember to ‘keep it short and sweet’ too!

-#imp **You must accept the results once any dice have been KISSed and rolled**, even if they're no better (or worse) than the initial roll.
+#important **You must accept the results once any dice have been KISSed and rolled**, even if they're no better (or worse) than the initial roll.

 ### 3. Apply Outcomes